multchle/StudyGit/readme.txt

-git is a version control sstem git is free software
+git is distributed a version control sstem git is free software